 The dough develops flavor during its slow chill, and bakes up crusty and evenly spaced with air bubbles, so I think it’s worth investing the time.

 For some reason, freshly dug potatoes are hard to track down in grocery stores (at least where I shop).
 Fortunately, this recipe works with supermarket potatoes too, just pick small ones with no green spots.

-- 1 pound small (ping-pong ball sized) potatoes, red or yellow, halved
+- 1 pound (450 g) small (ping-pong ball size)red or yellow potatoes, halved

 - Extra-virgin olive oil

 - 2 pounds (900 g) pizza dough, * see recipe below or use your favorite